Panek89/mp/README.md

 - Connection String for connection to DB
 - Seed section, where can the database be seed preconfigured, whether it should take place and, if so, in what quantities it should be seed
+- RabbitMQ section if you want to change Username or Password, but in this case, remember about change it also in the Docker compose if you used that to run environment locally

 By default it was filled and it works with that configuration (via Docker)